 Joining a committee is a great way to make use of your skill set in helping to build our union.
 If any of these committees interest you, please get in touch!
 Each of the committees has a blurb below; feel free to contact the chairs for information on jumping in, or check our calendar for upcoming meetings.
 Our committees are open to all GSOC members and are dedicated to helping keep our union strong.

 We maintain social media, write you member updates, archive our news, and coordinate among the press and our allies.
 Our work is a combination of on-going grind and long- and short-term projects.
-This summer we’re redesigning the website, developing a social media team, and transitioning communication structures.
-We welcome the contributions of members and their unique talents in helping us design, distribute, and author works that inform and energize our membership!
+We are currently working on upping our social media presence in preparation for the 2020 bargaining campaign, as well as advertising the bargaining survey and publishing its results.
+We welcome expertise in anything from writing, to meme-making, to webdesign.

 Political Solidarity Committee